osmanyz/country-timezone/README.md

 # Countries and Timezones

-There are 119+ countries with time zones.
+There are 134+ countries with time zones.
 I will update it frequently, until I add all the countries.

 Please don't hesitate to ask for a change if you notice any wrong information.

-### How I collected all the informations;
+### How I collected all the information;

 - Confirmed and checked all timezones here https://www.php.net/manual/en/timezones.php
 - Confirmed and checked all countries code here https://www.iban.com/country-codes